jimporter/bfg9000/README.md

 build script into the appropriate files for your underlying build system of choice (Ninja, Make, or MSBuild).

+## Why bfg9000?

+---

+#### Already familiar

+`build.bfg` files are just Python scripts with some new functions added, so you may already know how to write them; and when your build gets complicated, you can rely on the existing Python ecosystem to get you out of trouble.

+#### Build fast

+Python may be slow, but bfg9000 gets out of the way as quickly as possible and relies on existing, mature build systems like Make and Ninja to do the heavy lifting of building your software.

+#### Stay sane

+Building your code shouldn't be the hard part of developing your project.
+Above all else, bfg9000 strives to make it easy to write your build scripts.

+---

 ## A brief example

 You can't get much simpler than the simplest `build.bfg` file: